Jon Huber: Lancaster Barnstormers and Atlanta Braves

 He became a free agent at the end of the 2008 season and signed a minor league contract with the Detroit Tigers in February 2009.
 The Tigers released him at the end of spring training and he signed with the Independent Lancaster Barnstormers of the Atlantic League.
 He appeared in 18 games with Lancaster before signing a minor league deal with the Atlanta Braves, who assigned him to the Triple-A Gwinnett Braves.
 He began the 2010 season with the Double-A Mississippi Braves, but he was released after just three appearances.

 Los Angeles Dodgers

 Huber subsequently signed with the Los Angeles Dodgers and was assigned to the Double-A Chattanooga Lookouts.
 He became the closer for the Lookouts, appearing in 36 games with a 2.23 ERA and 18 saves.

+On November 24, 2010, Huber re-signed with the Dodgers organization on a new minor league contract.
 In 2011, he was assigned to the Triple-A Albuquerque Isotopes.
-He appeared in 8 games with a 10.24 ERA before he was released on May 7.
+Huber appeared in 8 games with a 10.24 ERA before he was released by the Dodgers on May 7, 2011.